 A course designed as a hands-on course to assist the student in the understanding and execution of computer notation.
 Students learn the basics of the latest version of Finale via the state-of-the-art MIDI lab.
 A lab fee is required.

 Prerequisite: MUSI 1113 Written Theory I or instructors permission.

-MUAP 3312 - Conducting I
+MUAP 3312 - Choral Conducting

-Conducting techniques and principles of interpretation.
+Conducting techniques and principles of interpretation in choral conducting.

 Prerequisite: MUSI 1123 Written Theory II & MUSI 1141 Ear Training & Sight-Singing II.